International Paper Co Earnings - Q1 2026 Analysis & Highlights

 • The company announced plans to create two separate publicly-traded companies in North America and EMEA.

-• A small core team has been working through separation planning with meaningful progress over the past three months.
+• A small core team has been working through the separation planning, with meaningful progress made over the past three months.

-• International Paper expects to retain approximately 20% ownership for roughly 12 to 18 months following separation.
+• Following the separation, International Paper expects to retain approximately a 20% ownership stake for roughly 12 to 18 months.

 • The EMEA Packaging Business is expected to be dual-listed on both the LSE and NYSE.